 Working on a screenplay adaptation from a novel can often be a challenging process.
-It is especially challenging if you are a first time author diving in without a full understanding of what’s involved.
+It is especially challenging if you are a first-time author diving in without a full understanding of what’s involved.

 With so many novels and novelists finding best-selling success on the Amazon market, however, the development of a project for the big screen (or the small screen of Hulu, Netflix, etc…) has become natural.

 To say that little has been written about screenplay adaptation is not true.
-Professional screenwriters have their choice of an array of books, articles and video courses about the craft.
+Professional screenwriters have their choice of an array of books, articles, and video courses about the craft.
 Adaptation is a rare topic for novelists, however, because the scope of works can seem beyond reason.

 Just writing a novel is hard enough.
 Now you have to adapt it?

 I believe that kind of thinking limits your success.
 As an independent author, you can adapt your fiction property into a commercially viable spec screenplay or teleplay.
-A screenplay adaptation of your book allows you take control of your story’s movie and/or television rights.
+A screenplay adaptation of your book allows you to take control of your story’s movie and/or television rights.